alexhkurz/introduction-to-smart-contracts/README.md

 Steps to deploy your own site to https://deno.com/deploy

-1. Go to https://deno.com/deploy and sign up/ sign in.
+1. Go to https://deno.com/deploy and sign up/sign in.
 Needs github access.
 2. Make sure your repo is uptodate with this one.
+In particular, it should contain the `frontend` folder.
-3. Create new project and link your github repo to project with entrypoint being `frontend/server.ts`.
+3. Create a new project and link your github repo to with entrypoint being `frontend/server.ts`.
 Choose "automatic".

-For the current repo, the new webpage is available [here](https://intro-smart-contracts.deno.dev/).
+The result of following these steps in the current repo is [here](https://intro-smart-contracts.deno.dev/).

 ### Installing Deno locally (not needed for the above)